 Sacroiliitis is the inflammation of one or both of the sacroiliac joints.
 These joints are in the lower back, where the spine meets the pelvis.
 It can lead to pain and stiffness in the lower back, legs, and hips.

-The inflammation of one or both sacroiliac joints may cause pain in the buttocks, lower back, and down a person’s legs.
+This inflammation may cause pain in the buttocks, lower back, and down a person’s legs.

 Due to its often subtle symptoms, a healthcare professional may overlook sacroiliitis when diagnosing patients with lower back pain.